“Sir, what about having a “Rice Day” every month to raise funds for our projects?”

 Equipped with a questioning Headmaster and PTA reassured, a kitchen staff enlightened and enthused, and most importantly a student body galvanised through meaningful awareness assemblies, and to a fanfare of uplifting music blaring in the canteen, our very first Rice Day was underway!

-That was six years ago.
-Six years on and success has bred success.
+That was seven years ago.
+Seven years on and success has bred success.
 A long line of enthusiastic and capable D1 students have distinguished themselves organising and running Rice Days.
 Each successive group both modelling previous excellence whilst asserting their own unique mark.
 Each group committed to the original cause of making a difference, raising awareness, whilst co-incidentally enhancing their own personal growth and curriculum vitae.

 Supporting The Kindred Project

 Rice Day has become firmly rooted in the service DNA of the school raising awareness on important issues, like the UN ́s Development Goal Number 2, Zero Hunger.
 A much loved and inspiring fundraising activity that is organised once a month by The Kindred Project students, in which Secondary students (Primary once a year) have the opportunity to opt or “pledge” to swap their usual school lunch for a plain dish of rice.
 By doing so, the school’s catering company saves a considerable amount of money as a result of reducing food production costs on the day.
 A set amount of money is agreed per plate of rice eaten per student (€2).
 Rice Day team members, together with catering staff, keep a count of the “normal lunches” taken to be able to calculate the amount made at the end of the service (number of total secondary students – the number of normal meals taken x €2).
 The money saved by the catering company goes towards The Kindred Project to raise funds for a specific project, previously identified and notified.
 As the school has grown and numbers increased around 700 euros is donated from each Rice Day.